 What is an Apprenticeship?

-An Apprenticeship is a work-based training programme, which lets your employee learn and earn in a real job, to achieve a nationally recognised qualification at the end of it.
+An apprenticeship is a work-based training programme, which lets your employee learn and earn in a real job, to achieve a nationally recognised qualification at the end of it.
 As well as teaching practical skills and the underpinning knowledge to go with those skills, it also develops an understanding of the law, which applies to employers and employees.

-Who is Eligible?
+Who is eligible?

-Who is eligible to work towards an Apprenticeship?
+Who is eligible to work towards an apprenticeship?

-Anyone within the workforce of any age is eligible to work towards gaining an Apprenticeship.
+Anyone within the workforce of any age is eligible to work towards gaining an apprenticeship.
 The main priority is ensuring that the job role they are in allows them to achieve the qualification.
-A member of our team will check eligibility once an Apprentice has agreed to undertake a Apprenticeship.
+A member of our team will check eligibility once an apprentice has agreed to undertake a apprenticeship.

 How much will it cost and who pays the charges?

-If the above criteria are met, the government funds the majority of the training cost for Non-Levy Employers; however it is government policy that employers must contribute 10% of the qualification cost.
+If the above criteria are met, the government funds the majority of the training cost for Non-Levy Employers; however it is government policy that employers must contribute 5% of the qualification cost.
 Please contact us for further information.

-For Apprenticeship Levy employers, please select the Apprenticeship Levy menu at the top of the page for further information.
+For apprenticeship Levy employers, please select the Apprenticeship Levy menu at the top of the page for further information.

 What are my responsibilities as an employer?

-You will have to ensure that all legal requirements in terms of Health and Safety, Equal Opportunities and working hours are met.
 Be available for feedback sessions after assessments and also be available for at least 30 minutes to complete a review every 12 weeks.
-The Apprentice is required to complete 20% off the job training during work hours.
-Please contact us for more information on this.

 How long does it take?

-How often does the Training Specialist visit?
+How often does the Curriculum Specialist visit?